 Working with children is a privilege, not a right.
-Oftentimes, organizations adopt practices that are comfortable or convenient without considering the potential ramifications, thereby placing children at risk.
+Oftentimes, ministries adopt practices that are comfortable or convenient without considering the potential ramifications, thereby placing children at risk.
 Typically, change is difficult without an understanding of why change is necessary.

-Policies are what you do, not what you say you do
+Policies are what you DO, not what you SAY you do

 Policies fit the organization precisely